thecodeteam/viprcommand/README.md

 PUT json payload.json
 PUT xml payload.xml`

-_**GET**_
+###GET
 This command will return current resource details.
 By default this command will return data in table format.
-To format output as xml or json use ‘accept’ option.
+To format output as xml or json use "accept" option.

 _Arguments_
 help